Educational Thanksgiving Activities for Kids

 How to Teach Your Kids About Thanksgiving

-As Thanksgiving approaches, make learning about this important holiday fun with these 5 educational activities for your kids.
-You can use these easy to make crafts to teach your children the history and background of the Thanksgiving holiday and the importance of being thankful for what they have in their lives.
+As Thanksgiving approaches, make learning about this important holiday fun with these five educational activities for your kids.
+You can use these easy-to-make crafts to teach your children the history and background of the Thanksgiving holiday and the importance of being thankful for what they have in their lives.

 Thankful Hands WreathClick thumbnail to view full-size

 The first educational Thanksgiving activity for kids is the thankful hands wreath.
 Use this fun craft to explain to your children about gratitude.
 Ask them what they are most thankful for in their lives.
 As they answer, add these items to the wreath so your kids can be reminded what is most important to them throughout the month of November.
 Another good idea is to laminate this wreath onto posterboard and use it for a placemat on Thanksgiving day.
 Here are the supplies you will need and step by step directions to create this wreath:

 - Pen or marker